hyukjlee/traceMap/README.md

 ![image](https://github.com/user-attachments/assets/aecef59e-f76b-458f-a515-1e2f2dacbbcc)

 ### Features
-- Interactive HTML DashboardGenerate a standalone HTML report to zoom, pan, and inspect individual kernel execution events.
+- Interactive HTML Dashboard: Generate a standalone HTML report to zoom, pan, and inspect individual kernel execution events.
-- Side-by-Side Trace ComparisonCompare two trace files to easily spot regressions or improvements in kernel-level performance.
+- Side-by-Side Trace Comparison: Compare two trace files to easily spot regressions or improvements in kernel-level performance.
-- Optimized for LLM InferenceTailored for vLLM traces, with attention to CUDA graph behavior, TTFT (time-to-first-token), and kernel throughput.
-- Lightweight and PortableNo server needed.
-Outputs a self-contained HTML file viewable in any modern browser.
+- Lightweight and Portable: Outputs a self-contained HTML file viewable in any modern browser.
+You can open it in your phone, laptop and tablet.

 ## Prerequisites